-A Phishing Kit actually is the backstage for the attackers to launch targeted phishing attacks.
+A Phishing Kit is backstage for the attackers to launch targeted phishing attacks.
 Being the web component, phishing kits pose enough arrangements to replicate top brands and companies.
-These kits are quite capable to even affect the websites controlled and sustained by the IT giants: Google and Apple.
+These kits are quite capable of even affecting the websites controlled and sustained by the IT giants: Google and Apple.

-For example, there are multiple websites that ask for sharing your Facebook or Google profile.
-Some phishing attackers contact various users on the name of asking for charity while the main reason is to get your financial information such as bank account type and IBAN.
+For example, multiple websites ask for sharing your Facebook or Google profile.
+Some phishing attackers contact various users in the name of asking for charity while the main reason is to get your financial information such as bank account type and IBAN.
 Banking perhaps is the most vulnerable sector for phishing attackers.

-Phishing becomes vishing when executed on the telephonic calls.
-The hackers, attackers and offenders call the targeted persons, employees, and organizations directly and start the fishy story based on social engineering psychology.
+Phishing becomes vishing when executed on telephonic calls.
+The hackers, attackers, and offenders call the targeted persons, employees, and organizations directly and start the fishy story based on social engineering psychology.

 In baiting, the attacker or hacker tries to transmit malware to your personal computer through infected devices such as USB or CD.
 Once a person installs the program or transfers the data from such an infected device the attacker could get access to one’s system and thus can use the device for his purpose.

-This kind of social engineering attack occurs when the attacker presents false circumstances and compels the client to share your sensitive data.
-Instances have been reported where the attacker might act as trusted financial industry that asks for your account information for verifying your identity at their website.
+This kind of social engineering attack occurs when the attacker presents false circumstances and compels the client to share sensitive data.
+Instances have been reported where the attacker might act as a trusted financial industry that asks for your account information for verifying your identity on their website.

 Quid Pro Quo

-It is really fascinating for the users to exchange their information for getting a special discount on buying the desired item or getting a free gift.
-Such kinds of offers are presented to manipulate the users for sharing their data.
-Quid Pro Quo is a Latin term which means the exchange of goods and services and establishes the concept of ‘give and take’.
+It is fascinating for the users to exchange their information for getting a special discount on buying the desired item or getting a gift.
+Such kinds of offers are presented to manipulate the users into sharing their data.
+Quid Pro Quo is a Latin term which means the exchange of goods and services and establishes the concept of ‘give and take.

-Unlike other types of social engineering attacks, the concept of tailgating is physical in nature.
-In tailgating, an unauthorized individual or attacker follows an authorized attacker with an aim to get a chance to get access to relevant information.
+Unlike other types of social engineering attacks, the concept of tailgating is physical.
+In tailgating, an unauthorized individual or attacker follows an authorized attacker intending to get a chance to get access to relevant information.
 Such a person might ask for your laptop or phone for a minute as a favor and may tell you that he just has to send a text or email to his close acquaintance.